ErpNetDocs/dev/auth/automating-installation.md

 Cause:

-- The external application's `redirectUrl` endpoint returns an error response, or cannot be reached.
+- The external application's `redirectUri` endpoint returns an error response, or cannot be reached.

 Resolution:

-- Ensure `redirectUrl` is reachable from @@name Instance Manager and returns a successful response (2xx).
+- Ensure `redirectUri` is reachable from @@name Instance Manager and returns a successful response (2xx).
-- Ensure `redirectUrl` is absolute HTTPS in production.
+- Ensure `redirectUri` is absolute HTTPS in production.